-Circumstances change, and while you may try to your best to plan for the future the truth is that eventually most child support, custody and visitation orders need to be modified.
+Circumstances change, and while you may try your best to plan for the future, many child support, custody and visitation orders need to be modified.
 This could be due to variations in income, or the need to switch residences, or even just accommodate your children’s evolving educational and recreational requirements.

-A variety of factors can impact child custody and visitation, including remarriage, relocation and changes to the child’s own school and extracurricular activity schedules.
+A variety of factors can impact child custody and visitation, including remarriage, relocation, and changes to the child’s own school and extracurricular activity schedules.
 At any time before the child reaches the age of 18, either parent can petition the court to request a change to child custody and visitation.
 In some states, if a child has reached a certain predetermined age (i.e. 16 years old), a court may also allow for the child to petition on their own to change child custody or support.

-Legal or physical custody (or both) can be changed through filing a request for modification with the court that originally granted the custody orders.
+Legal or physical custody (or both) can be changed by filing a request for modification with the court that originally granted the custody orders.
 Additionally, in some states, both parents can consent to a modification at any time, without the need for a formal order from the court.

 In many states, the court will also balance the need for a “traditional family environment” against other factors such as the child’s age, the child’s primary residence and school district, and whether the current or proposed living arrangement has any chance of exposing the child to physical or emotional harm.
-If the parents cannot come to an agreement, a hearing date will be set so that both sides may appear and offer arguments in support of their individual custody and/or visitation requests.
+If the parents cannot come to an agreement, a modification hearing date will be set so that both sides may appear and offer arguments in support of their individual custody and/or visitation requests.

 Though it can feel overwhelming, the truth is that the court is dedicated to protecting your child above all else.
 When it comes to custody and visitation, modifications can often be achieved quickly and easily.

 FILL OUT THE CONTACT FORM OR CALL US TODAY.